kcjengr/qtpyvcp/docs/source/tutorials/dro_tutorial.rst

 group box.

 To change the colors click on the ellipse in `styleSheet` to open the `Edit Style Sheet` dialog.
-To change the background color type in ``background-color:`` and double click on `Add Color` then click on the color you want.
-To add a second item append a semi-colon to the end of the line then start a new line with the second style.
+To change the background color click on the down arrow to the right of `Color` and select `background-color` then click on the color you want.
+To add a second item pick the item from the color dropdown then pick the color.

 .. image:: images/edit-style-sheet.png
    :align: center